geeknozy/Arch-Linux-Installation-Guide/README.md

 This guide is made in such a way that new users to arch linux may seem helpfull and can follow along the isntallation steps and can install Arch-Linux on thier systems.

 # Warning : Any dataloss or system brick by using this guide I/geeknozy will/should not be held responsible.
-This guide will only provide easier steps to install Arch-Linux not the official way of doing things, so as to say : -> RTFM  -> Arch wiki is one of the greatest documentation ever.
+This guide will only provide easier steps to install Arch-Linux not the official way of doing things, so as to say : -> RTFM  -> Arch wiki is one of the greatest documentations ever.

 Step 1: Go to https://archlinux.org